UKHomeOffice/playbook/playbook/accessibility-statement.md

 category: contents
 ---

-## Have an up-to-date accessibility statement

 Most websites and services need an accessibility statement to comply with public sector regulatory requirements.

-See the Home Office guidance on accessibility statements for more detail (internal link).
+See the Home Office guidance on [accessibility statements](https://ukhomeoffice.github.io/playbook/accessibility-statement/) for more detail (internal link).

 You should: